mkorendyke/metisregimes/README.txt

 5. Assign atmospheric river anomalies to regimes using AR_notrack_4.assign_clusters.ipynb

 6. Plot atmospheric river anomaly composites for the regimes using AR_notrack_5.plot_composites.ipynb

+7. Plot the total atmospheric rivers calculated in ERA5 and metis using AR_notrack_5.plot_totals.ipynb